yudinal/ios-optionals-lab/README.md

 ## Question 2

-Given optional string `backgroundColor`, write code that safely unwraps and prints it.
-If backgroundColor is nil, give it a value.

-`var backgroundColor: String?`

-## Question 3

 Given an optional width and an optional height of a rectangle, write code that calculates and prints the area.
 Print an error message if either value is nil.

 ```swift